NOVEL-IN-PROGRESS

 Albin chuckled.

 "You come with me," he said.
-"I show you the way.
-Then you know where to come when you want to eat my cookin'."
+"I show you.
+Then you know when you want to eat my cookin'."

-"You know, I done bought the fish shack," he remarked in passing.
+"You know, I done bought the fish shack," he remarked.

 "What?"

-Severine wondered then when would Albin be joining his woman?
-Had she misunderstood Jane's musings about their lives together all along?
+Severine then wondered when Albin would be joining his woman.
+Had she misunderstood Jane's musings all along?

 "Yeah, I finally got my hands on enough money to put a down payment on it.
-Yeah, I sure did, didn't I now?"
+Yes, I sure did."

 Albin took her basket, and they started off.

-"You follow from behind me.
+"You follow from behind.
 Hear?" he added.
-"So, them Creole women don't say nothin' about you coming alongside a black man from the docks.
-You know how them bitches like to talk."
+"So, them Creole women down at the fish stalls don't say nothin' about you coming alongside."

-With Albin behind the counter, Severine had a good meal with all the fried red potatoes she could eat.
-Alban tossed aside her bruised apples and filled her basket with this and that from under the counter.
-Each time he tossed something in, he tossed her a grin.
-Severine left with a full basket and a full stomach.
-As she walked back up the narrow lane, she was sure she could feel Albin's smile following her and turned to see if he might also be following her.
-But it was only his eyes that were.
-He stood at the counter and smiled again.
+There, at the fish shack, with Albin behind the counter, Severine had a good meal with all the fried red potatoes she could eat.
+Alban tossed aside her bruised pears and filled her basket with this and that pulled out from under the counter.
+Severine left with a full basket, a full stomach, and Albin's smile that seemed to follow her.

 6.

-It was late one night, a few days after Jane had departed.
-From the humidity, she couldn't sleep and stood at the washhouse door, looking up at the stars when she seemed to hear a garbled sound, a moan of sorts.
-Sounded as though it was coming from Miss Marie's open window up there.
-She heard it again.
+It was late one night, a few days after Severine came upon Albin at the market.
+From the humidity, she couldn't sleep and stood at the washhouse door, looking up at the stars when she heard a garbled sound, a moan of sorts.
+Sounded like it was coming from Miss Marie's open window up there.
+Then she heard it again.
 What if the old woman was sick?
-Even worse, what if she was dying and Severine was still in the laundry house when her time came?
+Even worse, what if she was dying and Severine was still in the washhouse when her time came?
 Would she be guilty?
 But of what?
-Severine reckoned that the poor are always guilty, and the rich never are.
-Aren't they the ones who built the jails merely to punctuate this fact?
+Severine easily reckoned that the poor are always guilty, and the rich never are.
+Aren't they the ones who built the jails for the others?

-Severine went across the garden to the kitchen door and found it unlatched.
-Inside, she looked about and again heard faint moans that she followed up the service stairs and down the long corridor to a door.
+She went across the garden to the kitchen door and found it unlatched.
+She'd never been in the kitchen.
+As she looked about, she again heard faint moans and followed them up the service stairs and down the long corridor to a door.
 Severine put her ear to it.
 The moans grew louder.
-Being frightened as to what may be on the other side of the door, she opened it cautiously.
+She opened it.
 There she found Miss Marie sprawled on the carpet.
 Perhaps she'd fallen out of her bed.
-Severine went and carefully turned the old woman over onto her back.
+Severine carefully turned the old woman over onto her back.

 "I'm Severine, Madame."